solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 That means all updates to stake accounts have to wait until the rewards distribution finishes.

+Because different stake accounts are receiving the rewards at different blocks, on-chain programs, which depends on the rewards of stakes accounts during the reward period, may get into partial epoch reward state.
+To prevent this from happening, loading stake accounts from on-chain programs during reward period will be disabled.
+However, reading the stake account through RPC will still be available.

 ### Snapshot and Cluster Restart